 where k is the quotient of the division

-Since the angle A is negative, the coterminal c is obtained by the formula
+Since the angle A is negative, the coterminal c is obtained

 See lecture notes: "Computing the Coterminal Angle."